samueltobler/mcc/README.md

 ## Introduction
 <hr>

-The **`mcc`** package allows calculating and visualizing metacognitive performance judgement data.
+The **`mcc`** package allows calculating and visualizing metacognitive performance judgment data.
 For a theoretical elaboration of the methodological approach and for the results from an empirical application, please read the following paper:

 **Tobler, S. & Kapur, M. (2023).
 Metacognitive calibration: a methodological expansion and empirical application. https://doi.org/10.3929/ethz-b-000600979**